PLA-470 V2 - Powerline Adapter ZYXEL - Free user manual and instructions

 Figure 43 Adapters on a New Powerline Network

-*+_If you want to access any of your new powerline networks using the PLA-4xx Series Configuration Utility, change the Network Name on your local adapter to the network name for the network you want to access.
+- If you want to access any of your new powerline networks using the PLA-4xx Series Configuration Utility, change the Network Name on your local adapter to the network name for the network you want to access.
 The adapters on that network will then display in the adapter table, allowing you to select and configure each one.

-+ Make sure the adapter is plugged in to a power socket and the power socket is turned on. + Check you have entered the correct network name for your network.
+- Make sure the adapter is plugged in to a power socket and the power socket is turned on.

-+ Check your powerline adapter is connected to the same electrical circuit as other powerline adapters on your network.
+Check your powerline adapter is connected to the same electrical circuit as other powerline adapters on your network.

 LEDs and Troubleshooting